 Since it’s Alexa enabled, you’ll be able to command this smart speaker to do just about anything.
 There’s also the signature sound, which packs quite a punch in such a compact and stylish design.
 Your music deserves to be played from something attractive, and thefits the bill.

 If you’re a home theater buff, then you know the value of a soundbar when it comes to completing the experience at home.
-The Bose Soundbar 500 has everything you need in a setup that’ll keep your connected gadgets talking to one another with Alexa’s help.
-Slim and sleek in design, you’ll find a spot somewhere in your entertainment center for it — while the clear and balanced tone with its audio performance will ensure that conversations between actors in your favorite flicks won’t be drowned out by the score.
+The Bose Soundbar 700 packs everything you need for that home theater experience at home with the help of Amazon’s Alexa.
+Similar to the previous model, the Bose Soundbar 500, it features a slim and sleek design that makes it a cinch to fit somewhere in your entertainment center — while its enthralling surround sound ensures that the dialogue between actors in your favorite flicks won’t be drowned out by the score.

-With Alexa onboard, you won’t ever need to find the remote to adjust the volume.
+With Alexa on board, you won’t ever need to find the remote to adjust the volume.
 All you need to do is ask Alexa.
 Also, you can ask her to perform other smart home routines to get the mood ready for watching a movie.
-Yes, it’s up there in price, but what you pay does snag you exceptional audio quality in the.
+Yes, it’s up there in price, which is expected, but what you pay does snag you exceptional audio quality in the Bose Soundbar 700.